White Sands National Monument: Where you can go Sledding in the Middle of the Desert

 White Sands National Monument is one of the most unique natural wonders you can visit out West, or elsewhere for the matter.
 In isolated Southern New Mexico, you will come across a fascinating place where striking white gypsum sand dunes contrast beautifully amongst the clear blue skies of the Chihuahuan Desert.
-The soft white sand is so soft that your feet feel as if you are walking across a fresh blanket of winter snow.
+The white sand is so soft to the touch that you will feel as if you are walking across a fresh blanket of winter snow.
 It’s quite an unusual place which seemingly pops up out of nowhere in the middle of barren desert land.

 And what’s even more interesting, is that you can (and will see) lots of people actually sledding down the dunes.
-The sand is surprisingly really cool to the touch as gypsum sand does not easily convert the sun’s heat, which is pretty necessary in the desert of New Mexico where summer temps can soar past 100 on a daily basis.
+The sand is surprisingly really cool to the touch as gypsum sand does not easily convert the sun’s heat.
+This is a good thing in the hot desert of New Mexico where summer temps can soar past 100 on a daily basis.
+Your feet will enjoy walking on the cool, soft sand!

 As soon as you start the scenic loop drive around the park, you will want to get out of your car, toss off your shoes, and walk up, down, and across the smooth soft dunes which appear to go on forever.
 The great thing about White Sands is that you are basically free to go wherever you please.
-Simply walk, sled, take photos, or relax on whichever dune you like – there’s no need to follow a specific trail, although a few exist for those who prefer a mess free look at the dunes.
+Simply walk, sled, take photos, or relax on whichever dune you like – there’s no need to follow a specific trail.

-There’s plenty of space for everyone despite the heavy traffic the park sees on a daily basis, and this is one place where you really feel as if you are in the middle of nowhere.
+There’s plenty of space here for everyone despite the heavy traffic the park sees on a daily basis.
+Really, White Sands is one place where you truly feel as if you are in the middle of nowhere.

 The history of White Sands